Case Study: Maura Kelly / PMM Strengthens the LEAP Program through Strong Execution, Strategic Partnerships & Community Engagement.

 – Ambassador Geraldine Byrne-Nason, Irish Mission, United Nations

-The Irish Government’s Department of Foreign Affairs & Trade (DFA) wanted to support the next generation of women executives in New York and partnered with Maura Kelly and the Irish International Business Network to launch the LEAP (Leadership & Executive Acceleration) Program.
+The Irish Government’s Department of Foreign Affairs & Trade (DFA) wanted to support the next generation of women executives in New York.
+They partnered with the Irish International Business Network who recruited Maura Kelly to relaunch LEAP – the Leadership Executive Acceleration Program in 2019.
+(She was involved in the pilot program as a Senior Advisor).
+Maura was selected for her executive skills, network of C-Suite contacts and her deep understanding of the issues.

-- The 6-month leadership and social innovation program launched at Moet Hennessy USA with the support of CEO, Jim Clerkin.
+- The 6-month in person leadership and social innovation program launched at Moet Hennessy USA with the support of CEO, Jim Clerkin.

 - Ambassador Geraldine Byrne Nason, Ireland’s Representative to the United Nations and Chair of the UN Commission on the Status of Women was the keynote speaker.